National FPS Practice Test

 C. Invite the parent to an educational event or support group so they can meet other parents

-D. Give the parents a list of names and phone numbers from the PSP’s "caseload"
+D. Give the parents a list of names and phone numbers from the FPS’s "caseload"

 9. Strengthening Parents’ Skills

-The PSP has been working with a family for several months.
-The family now believes their rights have been violated by the PSP.
-What action should be next for the PSP?
+The FPS has been working with a family for several months.
+The family now believes their rights have been violated by the FPS.
+What action should be next for the FPS?